Colloidal Suspensions can have Non-Zero Angles of Repose below the Minimal Value for Athermal Frictionless Particles

 where $m = \pi d^3 \Delta\rho / 6$ is the buoyant particle mass, $g$ the gravitational acceleration, $d$ the particle diameter, and $k_\mathrm{B} T$ the thermal energy.
 We report that for small particles (low $\mathrm{Pe}_g$), piles relax completely to a flat free surface, exhibiting no angle of repose.
 Then, beyond a critical particle size threshold, piles stop flowing at a non-zero angle, which increases with $\mathrm{Pe}_g$ but remains smaller than the minimal athermal value $\theta_\mathrm{ath}$.
 Finally, we compare our experimental results with the predictions of the model~\cite{Billon2023}, and find a good agreement with a single fitting parameter.

 Our experiments are carried out in a microfluidic rotating-drum platform designed for long (up to one month) and stable observation of dense particle piles.
-Figure~\ref{fig:FigI} illustrates the experimental setup: micrometer-sized PDMS drums (diameter $D = 100~\si{\micro\meter}$, width $W = 50~\si{\micro\meter}$) are filled with suspensions of monodisperse silica particles (from \href{https://microparticles.de/}{\textit{microParticles GmbH}}) in ultrapure water (\textit{Millipore Direct-Q 3 UV}) and sealed with a glass coverslip, following the protocol described in~\cite{Fernandez2025}.
+Figure~\ref{fig:FigI} illustrates the experimental setup: micrometer-sized PDMS drums (diameter $D = 100~\si{\micro\meter}$, width $W = 50~\si{\micro\meter}$) are filled with suspensions of monodisperse silica particles (from \href{https://microparticles.de/}{\textit{microParticles GmbH}}) in ultrapure water (\textit{Millipore Direct-Q 3 UV}) and sealed with a glass slide, following the protocol described in~\cite{Fernandez2025}.
 The design incorporates a surrounding millimetric water moat that minimizes sample evaporation and triangular grooves patterned along the drum walls (pattern width $\sim$5~\si{\micro\meter}), which provide a rough boundary that prevents particle sliding.
 The device is mounted vertically on a motorized rotation stage (\textit{Newport URB100CC}) coupled to a horizontal microscope with a 10$\times$ objective (\textit{Olympus MPLFLN 10$\times$/0.30}) and a CCD camera (\textit{Basler acA2440-75um}), all placed on an optical table.
 This set-up allows simultaneous imaging of 20 drums with a spatial resolution of 0.30~\si{\micro\meter}/pixel at frequency up to \SI{75}{\hertz}.

-When placed vertically, the particles sediment under gravity and form a dense pile at the bottom of each drum (typically occupying $\sim$50\% of the volume).
-Silica particles acquire a negative surface charge in water through the dissociation equilibrium $\equiv$SiOH $\rightleftharpoons$ $\equiv$SiO$^-$ + H$^+$, generating strong short-range electrostatic repulsion~\cite{israelachvili2011intermolecular}.
+When placed vertically, the particles sediment under gravity and form a dense pile at the bottom of each drum (typically occupying $\sim\qty{50}{\percent}$ of the volume).
+Silica particles acquire a negative surface charge in water through the dissociation equilibrium $\equiv$SiOH $\rightleftharpoons$ $\equiv$SiO$^-$ + H$^+$, generating strong short-range electrostatic repulsion~\cite{israelachvili2011intermolecular}, which results in a Debye length $\lambda_D\approx \qty{50}{\nano\meter}$ in ultrapure water~\cite{lagoin2024effects}.
 Under the low confining pressure imposed by the microfluidic geometry, this repulsion prevents direct solid–solid contacts.
-Hence, the particles remain contact-free.
 Before each measurement, the sample is rotated at \SI{90}{\degree\per\second} for \SI{1}{\hour} to redisperse the particles, after which the system is left undisturbed for \SI{30}{\minute} until a reproducible initial sedimented state is reached.